 And do people with mental illnesses really get better?

-In order to know if someone has made improvement with a mental diagnosis, a scale must exist to garner measurements that track progress or regression in symptoms.
-Additionally, the information gathered in cases across the nation and used by mental health professionals in research and treatment, must be consistent across practicing professionals.
+In order to know if someone has made an improvement with a mental diagnosis, a scale must exist to garner measurements that track progress or regression in symptoms.
+Additionally, the information gathered in cases across the nation and used by mental health professionals in research and treatment must be consistent across practicing professionals.

 This is why, when it comes to current topics psychology students and educators focus on, testing and assessment is near the top of the list.

 Consistent testing and measurement tools used by mental health professionals is important for data and research so that patients’ symptoms are measured in the same way, allowing the information gathered to be comparable.
 This information is valuable to research and clinical psychology professionals and ensures that tests and mental health screenings are ethical, practical and reliable.

 The broad spectrum of severity among individuals with mental health diagnoses, requires different levels of intervention, and this is based on assessments.
 For instance, standardized tools are used to decide who needs inpatient psychiatric care, long-term or short-term outpatient treatment, or if medication management and weekly therapy visits will suffice.

 These scales and screening tools remain current issues in psychology topics discussion, both in the clinical and academic settings.
 Not only do these tools determine diagnoses, they also make it possible to measure progress made by a person with a mental health diagnosis.
 Progress in treatment and symptoms may mean the difference between returning home for outpatient care or remaining in an inpatient facility for intensive treatment.

 These tools can also be used to evaluate individuals who have been convicted of crimes, found incompetent to stand trial and sent to a state hospital for treatment.

 In fact, these tools are often the basis of deciding if an individual is competent to stand trial or whether their behaviors or actions were a result of their mental health diagnosis or low cognitive ability.